mosesmativo/todo-list/README.md

 # Todo List
-This is a simple working to-do list web application using the latest version of React
+This is a simple working to-do list web application using the latest version of React with CRUD functionalities.